-This iDoc is designed for embedding in the iRise Definition Center Dashboard.
+This Avatar is designed for embedding in the iRise Definition Center Dashboard sidebar.
 It includes support and training information, links to the iRise community, and a place to submit tips or issues.
-Use this iDoc as a template for your own DC sidebar projects.
-To embed this project in your Definition Center you must have Administrator access.
-For more information access the iRise Help System.
+Use this Avatar as a template for your own DC sidebar projects.
+For more information about the Dashboard Sidebar, access the iRise Help System.

-When installed as a project detail page extension, this iDoc allows you to generate reports using custom templates that can be created and customized to meet your organizations reporting needs.
+When installed as Project Detail Tab, this Avatar allows you to generate reports using custom templates that can be created and customized to meet your organizations reporting needs.
 You can use it to manage your custom document templates and produce reports (Word, Excel, PDF, etc.) based on those templates.
-Beta release.
-Chrome only.
-Requires iRise 9.0 or higher.
+Beta release, Chrome only.
 Installation Instructions

-When installed as a Project Page extension, this iDoc gives you the ability to add a project description and links to other important resources.
-Requires 9.0 or higher.
+When installed as a Project Detail Tab, this Avatar gives you the ability to add a project description and links to other important resources.
 Installation Instructions

 Here's another ahead of it's time iDoc from 2007.
 This tutorial uses tables, image zoom effect, and multiple views to simulate the display of product information on a shopping site.